lsd-ucsc/hakkell.paper/README.md

    to run the `benchActors`, `benchChannels`, or `benchControl` functions, respectively, on the specified `RING_SIZE` nodes.

-   This is the mode we used for measuring total bytes allocated..
+   This is the mode we used for measuring total bytes allocated.

 1. ### Run benchmark mode